 We need to be the exact same way with our personal finances.
 We need simple processes to automate savings and easy ways to apply those savings to our debts and investments.
 That’s how financial independence is created; through consistency and good habits.

 The savings Trim offers are enough to make it worth it.
-Whether you’re canceling an unwanted subscription, getting money back from an Amazon purchase or lowering your cell bill — it all adds to your bottom line.
+Whether you’re canceling an unwanted subscription, getting money back from an Amazon purchase or lowering your cell bill, it all positively impacts your bottom line.

 Like It?
 Share It!